ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Shopping/House Ideas/Interior Design/Certificate in Interior Design.md

 ---

 [Oxford Home Study Centre](http://www.oxfordhomestudy.com/) is not affiliated with or operated by the University of Oxford.
-The Oxford Home Study Centre, which operates this website, is an independent online learning platform that offers various courses and certifications.
+The Oxford Home Study Centre, which operates this website, is an independent online learning platform that offers vIt arious courses and certifications.
 While the name might suggest a connection to the University of Oxford, it is important to note that the Oxford Home Study Centre is a separate entity and not associated with the prestigious University of Oxford.

 AI: Remove the timestamps from this transcript and organize it into a markdown file with headings, highlights. interior design.